simon387/notes/java/jmeter.md

 ## Test Script Recorder

-Remember that usually proxy browsers settings bypass localhost / 127.0.0.1 !
++ Remember that usually proxy browsers settings bypass localhost / 127.0.0.1 !
++ If you have to upload a file, put in under the ```bin``` folder, or you will get a site map error

 ---